vivian-yan219/1004-lab-8-dask/README.md

 https://amazon-reviews-2023.github.io/

 - Point: Lists will crash the jupyter kernel, but dask bags won't
-- Experiment: Load ratings and convert them to Int
+- Experiment: Load ratings and convert them to int e.g. 4.5 -> 4